 - ½ teaspoon sea salt

-- ⅔ cup semi-sweet mini chocolate chips + extra for sprinkling
+- ⅔ cup mini chocolate chips + extra for sprinkling

 Instructions

-- Preheat the oven to 350 F. Grease an 8x8 baking pan with cooking spray or coconut oil, and line the bottom with parchment paper (the parchment paper is optional but I like to do it so that I can lift the brownies from the pan without flipping them over).
+- Preheat the oven to 350℉.
+Grease an 8x8 baking pan with cooking spray or coconut oil, and line with parchment paper that overhangs the edges.
+(For easier lifting from the pan.)
+Set aside.

-- In a high-powder blender, add the eggs and coconut sugar and blend on high for about 30 seconds or until the mixture becomes light and almost fluffy (no peaks, just aerated).
+- Add the eggs and coconut sugar to a high-powder blender.
+Blend on high speed for about 30 seconds, or until the mixture becomes light and almost fluffy (no peaks, just aerated).

-- Add all remaining ingredients to the blender with the exception of the chocolate chips.
-Blend again on high for another 30-45 seconds, or until the beans are fully pureed (there still may be some visible specks but no chunks).
-Avoid over-blending because the leavening agent has been added.
+- Add all remaining ingredients except for the chocolate chips to the blender.
+Blend again on high speed for another 30-45 seconds, or until the beans are fully pureed (there still may be some visible specks but no chunks).
+Avoid over mixing.

 - Remove the blade from the blender and fold in the chocolate chips using a rubber spatula.